0xVitae/0xVitae/README.md

 # Hi there 👋, I'm Oskar
 I'm Oskar from Sweden, and I do smart-contract and Web development.
-I enjoy studying DeFi protocols by forking them and then iterating/optimizing for experimentation.
+I enjoy studying DeFi protocols by forking, optimizing and iterating upon them.
 I have one year of coding experience.
 You can find my lastest stream of thoughts or inspirations on twitter at https://twitter.com/0xVitae
+I love talking about the game theory involved in blockchain.

 ### Skills and Experience
 * 🔗 SOLIDITY / WEB3.JS